ST editor tells Lee Kuan Yew’s daughter to be happy that “we don’t spit on your dad’s grave”

 Courtesy of Andre Wheeler

-I hope to include all these pieces of information in the book but I know it is not for me to give my view on such sensitive matter but when you decide to write a book I belive I must not hold back.
+I hope to include all these pieces of information in the book but I know it is not for me to give my view on such sensitive matter but when you decide to write a book I believe I must not hold back my true feeling.

 So when can we meet up to discuss further how I should approach the book in order to help the people understand we are living in a competitive world and sad to say Singaporeans have been living with the old mindsets for far too long:(